 There are many reasons you might want a changing room on your pontoon.
 Some you may not have previously considered.

-1. Clothes Changing: While you're on your pontoon, anybody on board might wanna change.
+1. Clothes Changing: While on your pontoon, anybody on board might wanna change.
 It's nice to know you have a private place to go instead of hiding behind friends.